‘General Hospital’ Spoilers: Weekly Preview Teases Assault By Jason, Jax’s Return, & Robert Interrupting Finn

 — General Hospital (@GeneralHospital) May 7, 2019

 The sneak peek also shows Robert once again interrupting a romantic moment between Finn and Anna.
 Finn has been anxious to propose to Anna, but Robert currently has the engagement ring.
-Robert seems to get a bit of joy out of rattling Finn in relation to his relationship with Anna and he’ll be doing it again in the days ahead.
+Robert seems to get a bit of joy out of rattling Finn in relation to his relationship with Anna, and he’ll be doing it again in the days ahead.

 Viewers will also see a juicy moment involving Jason, Sam, and Shiloh.
 General Hospital spoilers suggest that Shiloh will engineer a romantic moment of sorts with Sam at the Dawn of Day house, but this will be interrupted before things progress too far.